dbsb-juntendo/ImSwitch_descspim/README.md

 ## TODO

+- rename channel tick box
+- dropdown for iomode on
+- dropdown for trigger mode camera

 - change position to actual filter in widget
 - remove operation mode and modulation mode on laser and synchronize this with the record button
 - display max value while live